 #8: Do you intend to buy a coffee machine and/or water filter or ionizer?

 If you’ve selected A: If you need your caffeine break daily, or if you prefer alkaline or filtered water instead of tap water, do let your designer know in advance.
 The area near your kitchen sink will need to cater to a water inlet and outlet to support the use of each of these machines.

 If you’ve selected B: You’d have no worries then!

-Also, if you liked this HDB kitchen design quiz check Stunning Kitchen Ideas for Your HDB for more inspiration.
+Now that you know what kind of kitchen you will need, here are some Stunning Kitchen Ideas for Your HDB for more inspiration.